 3 min read

 What is Tikin Xic?
-Tikin Xic fish (Tikin Xiic') is a typical dish of Yucatecan cuisine that is cooked mainly in the coastal areas of the Yucatan Peninsula.
+Tikin Xic fish (Tikin Xiic') is a typical dish of Yucatecan cuisine cooked mainly in the coastal areas of the Yucatan Peninsula.
 Its name, coming from Yucatecan Mayan, means "dry fin".
 Its pronunciation is "teekeen sheek".

 Mayan Cuisine